-What is the difference between a Soft and Hard Paywall?
+Let's dive in - What is the difference between a Soft and Hard Paywall?

-What paywall is best for me?
+So which paywall is best for me?

-- Do you have an existing community?
+- Do you have an existing Community?

 - Am I charging for a product or for Content?

-- How Much am I planning to charge?
+- How much am I planning to charge?

 Depending on your answers, this will determine what Paywall model is best for you.

-A Soft Paywall allows Members to join the community for free and get a taster of what this community offers.
-Once the member is invested they can then Pay to access a greater range of content and potentially open up new areas of the community.
+A Soft Paywall allows Members to join the Community for free and get a taster of what this Community offers.
+Once the member is invested they can then pay to access a greater range of content and potentially open up new areas of the Community.
 This means that if a customer selects a piece of Premium content then they will be shown the paywall.
-From here they will be able to go through the paywall and purchase the subscription.
-This will gain them access to all the Premium content within the community.
+From here they will be able to go through the paywall and purchase a subscription.
+This will then give them access to all the subscriber only content allowed for their plan.

-How do I manage my Premium Content?
+How do I manage my subscriber only content?